 - Black people are inherently resilient, and do not need therapy: While Black Americans have faced much adversity, a person cannot think their way out of depression, any more than they can think their way out of heart failure or diabetes.

 Mental health stigma is prevalent everywhere.
-Some research shows it is more influential in the Black community, particularly among Black men.
-Stigma might affect a person with depression by:
+Some research shows it is more influential in the Black community,

 - Deterring them from seeking treatment because they are afraid to admit they need help.

 - Making them think that their depression is their fault or the product of personal weakness.

 - Feeling embarrassed to lean on others for support.